Alternative Mesothelioma Treatments

 Medical Nutrition Therapy

-Medical nutrition therapy (MNT) is a way to use diet and nutrition to help improve your health.
+Medical nutrition therapy (MNT) is a way to use diet and nutrition to improve your health.
 MNT is typically provided by a registered dietitian or nutrition specialist.

 MNT helps by creating a diet that: